 The first step towards rehydration is to compensate for the loss of these lost fluids and electrolytes.
 Electrolyte drinks are an excellent way to achieve hydration.

 So, what are electrolyte drinks?
-At a very basic level, electrolyte drink is a solution that contains a fluid medium, mostly water, and electrolytes which are salts such as sodium, potassium, magnesium, and magnesium.
+At a very basic level, an electrolyte drink is a solution that contains a fluid medium, mostly water, and electrolytes which are salts such as sodium, potassium, magnesium, and magnesium.

 The Role of Salt in Rehydration: